Lauderhill police search for gunman in weekend shooting

-LAUDERHILL, Fla. - Police are searching for two suspects who shot a 29-year-old man in Lauderhill over the weekend.
+LAUDERHILL, Fla. - Police are searching for two gunmen who shot a 29-year-old man in Lauderhill over the weekend.

-Police responded to reports of a shooting about 6 a.m.
+Lauderhill police were called to a shooting about 6 a.m.
 Sunday and found Kevens Emmanuel suffering from multiple gunshot wounds at a home in the 4900 block of Northwest 15th Court.

 On Wednesday, the Lauderhill Police Department released security camera videos of the shooting.